mattermost/docs/doc/architecture/architecture.md

 - Redis-ha
 - Postgresql

-Docker images that are used for init containers and migrations.
+Docker images that are used for `initContainers` and various `Job`s.

 - alpine-certificates
 - kubectl